Dalemain Historic Garden

 An international competition founded by Jane Hasell-McCosh.
 For the past eight years, Dalemain has hosted The World’s Original Marmalade Awards & Festival firmly placing it at the centre of the marmalade map.
 From 50 jars in 2005, the Awards have grown each year and this year, nearly 2,000 jars of marmalade were entered and judged.

-Dalemain Mansion & Historic Gardens wins prestigious Heritage Award for best event
+Dalemain wins prestigious Heritage Award for best event 2012

-Dalemain Mansion & Historic Gardens in Penrith has been presented with a prestigious Hudson’s Heritage Award for Best Event - The World’s Original Marmalade Awards & Festival.
+Dalemain has been presented with a prestigious Hudson’s Heritage Award for Best Event 2012 - The World’s Original Marmalade Awards & Festival.